zhangerjun/dMRI_data_analysis/README.md

 Main Team Members: Kylie Xu*, Sara Hernandez*, Erjun Zhang (Mentor), Benjamin De Leener, Gregory Lodygensky, Hélène Nadeau, Sylvia Cox

 This mini-project was completed by Kylie Xu, Sara Hernandez and EJ Zhang (mentor), at NeuroPoly at the University of Montreal (Polytechnique), and the MAGIC Lab at the TransMedTech Institute at CHU Sainte-Justine in the summer of 2023 (from June 02, 2023 to August 15, 2023).
-It was part of the project *An Introduction to Python-based MRI Data Analysis*.
+This was part of the project *An Introduction to Python-based MRI Data Analysis*.
 Based on this project, Kylie Xu got the Best Presentation Award at the CHU Sainte-Justine 2023 Summer Internship Conference and Sara Hernandez got the 2023 Danieile Tisserand Internship award at Dawson College. (* Contributed equally in this project).

 ## Introduction
 Preterm infants are at a higher risk of developing neurological conditions.
-Diffusion-weighted MRI (dMRI) is a type of magnetic resonance imaging based on the measurable Brownian motion of water molecules to create contrast in the MRI image.
-As a noninvasive imaging method, it is an useful image method to help researchers and clinicians understand brain tissue growth.
+Diffusion-weighted MRI (dMRI) is a type of magnetic resonance imaging based on the measurable Brownian motion of water molecules to create contrast in the MRI images.
+As a noninvasive imaging method, it is a useful image method to help researchers and clinicians understand brain tissue growth.

 To my knowledge, few Python resources exist for beginners to access diffusivity in the brain tissues.
-Thus, we developed this project to use Python code to analysis brain tissue development, which could be of interest for dMRI reserachers.
+Thus, we developed this project to use Python to analyze brain tissue development, which could be of interest for dMRI researchers.
 Students can also use it as a tutorial for exercise.

 ## Goal and Hypothesis
 ### Goal
 * Learn Python coding;
 * Write DTI reconstruction code with Python;
 * Understanding the brain tissue development in infants;
-* Democratize the knowledge
+* Democratize the knowledge.
 ### Hypothesis
 Baby development can be characterized by a difference in diffusion MRI (DTI metrics).